bikeshaving/crank/website/guides/10-custom-renderers.md

 The `patch` method is called for each host element whenever it is committed.
 The tag and props are the tag and props of the associated host element, the node is the value produced by the `create` method when the value was mounted, and the scope is the current scope of the element.

-This method is useful for mutating nodes whenever the host element is committedk.
-It is optional and its return value is ignored.
+This method is useful for mutating nodes whenever the host element is committed.
+Implementation is optional and its return value is ignored.

 ### Renderer.prototype.arrange
 ```ts